 To disable copy and paste on Mac, whether it’s via screenshot or text highlighting, you need to use a PDF DRM solution like Locklizard.

 Most likely because the creator of the document has disabled it.
 If it has been protected with Adobe Acrobat accidentally, you can remove it using a number of PDF password removal tools.
-Locklizard users, however, will have to contact the publisher of the document, as the controls can only be removed by the admin.
+Locklizard users, however, will have to contact the publisher of the document if they want to copy text from a secured PDF, as the controls can only be removed by the admin.